-At December 31st 2019, the total balances under this heading in the accompanying balance sheet was composed of trading derivatives.
-At December 31st 2018, this heading had no balance.
+At December 31st 2020 and at December 31st 2019, the total balances under this heading in the accompanying balance sheet was composed of trading derivatives.

-Transactions in trading derivatives relate mainly to derivatives on interest with which the ICF manages balance sheet positions but, although they do not meet the tregulations established by Circular 4/2017 to be designated as coverage, they are classified in the trading portfolio.
+Transactions in trading derivatives relate mainly to derivatives on interest with which the ICF manages balance sheet positions but, although they do not meet the the regulations established by Circular 4/2017 to be designated as coverage, they are classified in the trading portfolio.

-The amounts recorded in the profit and loss account for 2019 for changes in the fair value of trading derivatives correspond in their entirety to level 2 of the hierarchy, in accordance with the descriptions in Note 18.
+The amounts recorded in the profit and loss account for 2020 for changes in the fair value of trading derivatives correspond in their entirety to level 2 of the hierarchy, in accordance with the descriptions in Note 18.